ePages-de/epages-devportal/_posts/2021/2021-06-17-apis-for-newbies.md

 ## The One API (to rule them all)

 [The One API](https://the-one-api.dev/){:target="_blank"} is a massive database around the world of Lord of the Rings - I mean, how cool is that? 😱
-You get data about the books by J. R. R. Tolkien and about the official movies by Peter Jackson as well as about many characters and quotes.
+You get data about the books by J. R. R. Tolkien and about the official movies by Peter Jackson as well as data about many characters and quotes.
-The One API is very well explained and [documented](https://the-one-api.dev/documentation){:target="_blank"} which makes it easy as a newbie to kick-start.
+The One API is very well explained and [documented](https://the-one-api.dev/documentation){:target="_blank"} which makes it easier as a newbie to kick-start.
 You also have the possibility to add pagination, sorting, and filtering options to your API requests.
 To get access to that awesome database, you need to register and then you get a bearer token.
 Only the `/book` endpoint is available without authentication.